-The call for proposals is open until September 30, 2014.
+The call for proposals is open for poster presentations.

 Click here to begin the submission process.

 Manuscripts for the Conference Proceedings may be submitted now through January 16, 2015.

 We do suggest that you develop your proposal in a word document from which you may cut and paste your answers into the live proposal.
 For information about the different session types and how to prepare for your presentation, look at our Presenter Resources.

 We encourage you to submit a proposal but no more than 2 proposals per presenter will be considered.
 To be accepted, presentations must

 - build upon a foundation of published literature or include original data

 - be applicable across disciplines

 - include active learning exercises/guided participation of the audience, if requesting greater than a 20-minute session